Lukasmolin/site-portfolio/README.md

 ### datasource

-Stores persistent information.
+Storage of static persistent information.
 The content of the site itself.

 #### datasource/model

-Stores information of the src/model entities such as Projects or Person.
+Stores information about the src/model entities such as Projects or Person.

 #### datasource/pages

-Stores information directly used by the src/pages components such as HomePage.
+Stores information about Pages components and their presentation related data like headings.

 ### model

-Its the domain modelling.
-It has interfaces and generic classes to be used by the rest of the application.
+Its the domain.
+It has interfaces and generic classes representing projects, persons, etc to be used by the rest of the application.

 ### pages

-Are the page components to be rendered by react router
+Top level page components to be rendered by React Router

 #### pages/datasourceGetters